 2) We ask our staff to produce supervision plans as if they don't have trackers as we don't think that is should make any difference to the actual plan.
 Our remote supervision policy covers the times when we want our staff to remain close to the group and having a tracker will make no difference to this.
 All it will do is mean that staff have a bit more information of when they have to be where they have to be.

 Trackers are great bits of kit that massively reduce stress for the supervisor and can provide a means for calling for help in areas without mobile phone signal.
 Ironically the tracking function is often more use in Bronze terrain as all the hedges, and buildings get in the way of spotting your group in contrast to the mountains when on a good day you can position yourself on a hill top and watch your group for a couple of hours from one spot.
 We don't focus on their use as trackers and genuinely do tend to not use them as such on a minute by minute or even hour by hour basis.

 August 2018 update: After a year of using trackers extensively we still only have 4 trackers and usually have many more groups out than that so tend to deploy them where there is a medical reason that it may prove helpful, Open expeditions and groups working in particularly remote areas.

 Want to borrow our trackers?

-We use our 4 spot trackers extensively from April to September.
+We use our 4 spot trackers pretty extensively from April to September.
 Outside of this time we are happy to lend them out.
-We particularly encourage their use by winter mountaineers heading off into the snowy wilds (they are all out on lone at the moment as I type in Februray).
+We particularly encourage their use by winter mountaineers heading off into the snowy wilds (they are all out on loan at the moment as I type in Februray).
 Between April and September we may be able to lend you one if we are not busy just get in touch to give them a go.